denk1k/ib_extended_essay/README.md

 ```shell
 python3 -m venv .venv && source ./.venv/bin/activate && pip3 install -r requirements.txt
 ```
 2. Run `fetch_coins_and_filter.py` to retrieve the coins that are available in CryptoCompare for all of the streams and are in top 500 by market capitalization according to CoinMarketCap.
+It asks for a CoinMarketCap API key.
 This script saves the retrieved information in `data_availability.json`.
-The execution time is about ~10 seconds.
+The execution time is ~10 seconds.
    (This is the first filtering step since data availability on CryptoCompare is the greatest bottleneck)
 ```shell
 python3 fetch_coins_and_filter.py
 ```
 3. Run `market_data.py`, `price_data.py` and `social_data.py`.
 It is possible to run them simultaneously and start in any order wished as these do not rely on completion of each other.
-Each of the scripts downloads data to its respective directory and generates a JSON report in `data_fetching_stats` directory.
+Each of the scripts downloads data to its respective directories (`market_data`, `price_data`, and `social_data`) and generates a JSON report in `data_fetching_stats` directory.
 The execution time, if run simultaneously, is ~30 minutes.
 ```shell
 python3 market_data.py
 python3 social_data.py